Is Wise the Best Way to Send Money to Thailand?

 Should I Use Wise When Sending Money to Thailand?

 I’ve been happy with Wise’s service and will continue using it over banks and other money transfer services to send money to Thailand.
 Wise gives competitive exchange rates.
 And once set up, the transfer process takes a very short time, with most transfers taking seconds to just a few days.
+Long-term expat users, from pension holders to freelancers, say much the same thing, consistently recommending Wise for its predictable fees and reliable transfer times.

 It’s also the go-to money transfer service used by the ExpatDen team.
 I recommend opening and verifying your account now, so you’re ready to send money whenever needed.
 Verification can take up to three days.
 You can open your Wise account right away using this link.